Arcadia, California: Anoakia

 In 1913, Anita Baldwin, Lucky's daughter, built a 50-room mansion on 19 acre of the Baldwin Ranch she inherited from him, and named it "Anoakia" (a portmanteau of Anita and oak).
 The 17,000 sqft residence was in the Italian Renaissance Revival style, with murals by Maynard Dixon.
 The estate had a significant Greek Revival-style colonnaded "Parthenon" bathhouse/gymnasium beside a large pool, an apiary and aviaries, kennels and stables, tennis courts and pergolas, and preserved the native oak woodlands.

 After her death in 1939, the estate became the Anoakia School for Girls, which became the coeducational Anoakia School in 1967, then moved to Duarte in 1990 as the Anita Oaks School.
 The school owner's efforts to develop the property into a village of homes with the old mansion as its centerpiece were rejected by the city.
-After an extended debate, with local citizens and regional preservationists efforts to preserve the historic main house, the city council voted to approve demolition for a real estate development by new owners in 1999.
+Despite efforts by local citizens and regional preservationists to preserve the historic main house, the city council voted in 1999 to approve demolition by new owners for a real estate development.
 The "Anoakia" mansion, all other significant estate structures and outbuildings, garden features, and numerous California sycamore and Coast live oak trees were demolished for 31 luxury home sites in 2000.
 Some of the mansion's architectural elements were salvaged and removed.
-The gatehouse, on the estate's former southeast corner at Foothill and Baldwin, and the perimeter walls remain after the "Anoakia Estates" development was built.
+The gatehouse, on the estate's former southeast corner at Foothill and Baldwin, and the perimeter walls remained after the "Anoakia Estates" development was built.
 The bas-relief fountain was moved to just inside the new gated entrance.